 State and Local Taxation

-Since 2011, Georgetown has offered a unique Certificate program in State & Local Taxation (SALT Certificate).
-This area of practice is extremely important to multi-state corporate taxpayers, from Fortune 500 companies to regional businesses.
-As multinational companies and metro-area business expand their operations into additional States and nations – via the internet and otherwise – the need for skilled SALT practitioners has never been greater.
-Courses are taught by leading practitioners from professional service firms, Fortune 500 companies, and organizations representing the interest of state governments and corporate taxpayers.
+Since 2011, Georgetown has offered a unique Certificate program in State and Local Taxation.
+This area of practice is extremely important to multi-state taxpayers, from Fortune 500 companies to regional businesses.
+As multinational companies and metro-area businesses expand their operations into additional states and nations – via the internet and otherwise – the need for skilled SALT practitioners has never been greater.
+Courses are taught by full-time faculty and leading practitioners from professional service firms, Fortune 500 companies, and organizations representing the interest of state governments and corporate taxpayers.

 The SALT Certificate requires the completion of 10 academic credits of coursework, consisting of the following five courses:

-- State and Local Taxation: Income and Franchise Taxes (Fall Semester)
+- State &Local Taxation: Income &Franchise Taxes (Fall semester, 2 credits)

-- State and Local Taxation: Other Business Taxes (Fall Semester)
+- State &Local Taxation: Other Business Taxes (Fall semester, 2 credits)

-- State and Local Taxation: Sales and Use Taxes (Fall Semester)
+- State &Local Taxation: Sales &Use Taxes (Fall semester, 2 credits)

-- Federal Limitations on State and Local Taxation (Spring Semester)
+- Federal Limitations on State &Local Taxation (Spring semester, 2 or 3 credits)

-- Special Topics in State and Local Taxation (Spring Semester)
+- Special Topics in State &Local Taxation (Spring semester, 2 credits)

-*Please be advised that Georgetown University Law Center is required to seek approval in several states in order to offer courses online.
+Please be advised that Georgetown University Law Center is required to seek approval in several states in order to offer courses online.
 While Georgetown has secured approval in most states, there are a few states in which the Law Center is in the process of seeking approval.
-If an applicant resides in one of these states, he or she will promptly be notified when his or her application is submitted.
+If an applicant resides in one of these states, he or she will be promptly notified when upon submission of an application.